GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/batch/tutorial.md

     ```bash
     touch terraform.tfvars
     ```

-j
-3. Open the <walkthrough-editor-open-file filePath="cloud-foundation-fabric/blueprints/gke/patterns/autopilot-cluster/terraform.tfvars">file</walkthrough-editor-open-file> for editing.
+3. Open the <walkthrough-editor-open-file filePath="autopilot-cluster/terraform.tfvars">file</walkthrough-editor-open-file> for editing.

 4. Paste the following content in the file.